Why Collaboration with Finance Benefits Procurement and the Whole Company

 Consider this: the common thread uniting the disparate components of your business, from HR to marketing to production, is direct connection to financial processes, usually through spend.

-Financial organisations have traditionally been treated as discrete entities within their larger parent companies, but the efficiency and efficacy of all their activities have a very real impact on the ability of each of those entities, and the business as a whole, to succeed.
+Financial organizations have traditionally been treated as discrete entities within their larger parent companies, but the efficiency and efficacy of all their activities have a very real impact on the ability of each of those entities, and the business as a whole, to succeed.

 This shared connection is why finding ways to implement digital transformation in finance is seen as strategically important by so many companies.
 Research firm McKinsey & Co. reported in 2019 that 40% of all financial processes can be fully automated, and that digital transformation offers significant opportunities to boost productivity and efficiency through: